Checking the accuracy of models of gravitational waves for the first measurement of a black hole merger

 How do we know that?

 Binary black holes are characterized by a set of parameters, which influence how the gravitational-wave signal looks like when it arrives on Earth.
 While some of the parameters that might describe you are your weight, your height and your home address, for black holes it is their masses, their spins, location and orientation.
-Once a gravitational-wave signal is identified in the data (more details here and here), supercomputers around the world start buzzing to determine what created the signal that we detected.
+Once a gravitational-wave signal is identified in the data (for more details see here and here), supercomputers around the world start buzzing to determine what created the signal that we detected.
 To do so, the supercomputers try millions of combinations of tentative black hole masses, rotation rates, and locations of the merging black holes.
 For each one of these millions of combinations of parameters, the gravitational-wave signal that would have reached Earth is computed.
 By systematically cataloging which parameter combinations lead to good agreement with the measured data, we can learn about different aspects of the true source.
 This whole process is called parameter estimation and you can read more about it here.

 What is a “ gravitational-wave model”?You can imagine a gravitational-wave model as a box with some dials where you can set the parameters of the black hole binary.
 Once you have decided on the binary you want, you can press a button and out comes the corresponding gravitational waveform.
 The waveform is a sinusoid with a frequency (how fast the wave oscillates) and amplitude (how strong the wave is) that increases with time as the two black holes come closer and closer together until they merge into a single black hole.
 This waveform pattern is also known as a “chirp”.
 After the merger of the black hole binary the gravitational-wave signal decays very quickly until it vanishes completely.
 The actual gravitational-wave models we use are rather complex mathematical descriptions turned into computer programs.
-To find out more about the waveform look at page 6 of this LIGO magazine.
+To find out more about the waveform look at page 6 of this edition of the LIGO magazine.

 So, then, are our waveform models any good?What models did we use?